aalemayhu/app-diff/README.md

-# Approximate diff

-A tool to help you discover code duplication between projects.
+app-diff - A tool to help you discover code duplication between projects.

 Running `app-diff` without arguments generates a report for the current directory.
 Only files matching the supported languages are analyzed.